Yaroslav-T/tree-entity-manager/README.md

-# umbrella
+# Tree entity manager
-Service for managing objects and files tied to map areas
+Service for managing objects and files linked to a tree structure